 Mr. Shekhar earned his M.S. in Biomedical Engineering in 2013 with research emphasis in progenitor and stem cell-directed tissue engineering from Wayne State University, where he also previously received his Bachelor’s degree in 2007.

 Memberships and Affiliations

 Mr. Shekhar is admitted to practice in the District of Columbia and Pennsylvania, as well as before the U.S. Supreme Court, the U.S. Court of Appeals for the Third Circuit, and the U.S. District Court for the Western District of Pennsylvania.
-He is a member of the American Bar Association’s Section of Environment, Energy and Resources, and the Pennsylvania and Allegheny County Bar associations, and Air and Waste Management Association.
+He is a member of the American Bar Association’s Section of Environment, Energy and Resources, Pennsylvania and Allegheny County Bar associations, and Air and Waste Management Association.